How Former Ambassador Marie Yovanovitch Became a Target in Ukraine

 "She really understood what it was to work in difficult hardship posts," Pascual says.
 "She was one of the first people on the mission that understood how important it was to be able to create a different environment in Ukraine that allowed people to have a check on government."

-Yovanovich focused on understanding and promoting civil society — journalists, activists and citizens' groups whose work is considered vital to democracy.
+Yovanovitch focused on understanding and promoting civil society — journalists, activists and citizens' groups whose work is considered vital to democracy.
 In 2004, not long after she finished her first stint in the country, Ukraine's civil society made history by displacing the government after a disputed election in the so-called Orange Revolution.
 Another uprising came in 2014.

 When Yovanovitch returned in 2016, it was as the top U.S. diplomat.
 She was inheriting a tough job.
 By then, Russia had invaded Ukraine, annexed Crimea and encouraged separatist movements.